-I am currently drinking a kind of orange flavored latte; it's actually a lot better than it sounds.
-I also realize, I’m not helping myself sound any less crazy…orange flavored latte??
+I am currently drinking a kind of orange-flavored latte; it's actually a lot better than it sounds.
+I also realize I’m not helping myself sound any less crazy…orange flavored latte?
 Well, what are you drinking?

 “There is no sign of me stopping anytime soon, and I am incredibly grateful for that!”

-Living to the hilt
+Living to the Hilt

 Jim Elliot has a famous quote that I have constantly rehearsed over and over and over in my head for years!
 Jim said, “Wherever you are, be all there!
 Live to the hilt every situation you believe to be the will of God.”
 I think this should especially be applied when you are in the day to day of “just life.”
-It’s especially important, and I am SO preaching to myself right now, that in the midst of what may seem to be dull, is actually where we can press into living to the fullest.
-It allows me to not be so worried about what “so and so” is achieving because I know that I am living to the hilt of where I, 100% know, the Lord has led me to.
+It’s especially important, and I am SO preaching to myself right now, that in the midst of what may seem to be dull, is where we press into living to the fullest.
+It allows me to not be so worried about what “so and so” is achieving because I know that I am living to the hilt of where I 100% know the Lord has led me to.